nameis-uttam/nameis-uttam/README.md

 - 🌱 I’m currently learning **React JS**

-- 👨‍💻 All of my projects are available at [nameis-uttam.netlify.app](nameis-uttam.netlify.app)
+- 👨‍💻 All of my projects are available at [https://nameis-uttam.netlify.app](https://nameis-uttam.netlify.app)

 - 💬 Ask me about **PHP, Node and express js**